jerrychan807/MyCsBook/2018/October/20181019-Data Model.md

 ## 什么是Data Model?

-data model as a description of Python as a framework.
+Data model as a **description** of Python as a framework.

 It formalizes the interfaces of the building blocks of the language itself, such as sequences, iterators, functions, classes, context managers, and so on

 ## Data Model与Python的关系？